VinLOD-Saga/VinLOD-Saga/README.md

 <img src="assets/img/Vinlod_logo_full.png" alt="VinLOD-Saga Logo" width="200"/>

-A linked open data project about the anime and manga _Vinland Saga_
+This project brings together ten diverse cultural heritage objects, all conceptually linked to the anime and manga Vinland Saga.
+Explore the cultural echoes behind these artifacts and join us on a journey through Norse legends, ancient symbols, and timeless stories brought to life through heritage.

 ---